Ditectrev/DP-203/README.md

 - [x] Box 1: Create an Azure Storage account that| has a lifecycle policy.
 Box 2: Create a Log Analytics workspace that has Data Retention set to 120 days.
 Box 3: From the Azure portal, add a diagnostic setting.
 Box 4: Send the data to a Log Analytics workspace.
 - [ ] Box 1: Create a Log Analytics workspace that has Data Retention set to 120 days.
 Box 2: Create an Azure Storage account that| has a lifecycle policy.
 Box 3: Create an Azure Storage account that| has a lifecycle policy.
 Box 4: From the Azure portal, add a diagnostic setting.

-### HOTSPOT You need to collect application metrics, streaming query events, and application log messages for an Azure Databrick cluster.
+### You need to collect application metrics, streaming query events, and application log messages for an Azure Databrick cluster.
 Which type of library and workspace should you implement?

 ![Question 145](images/question145.jpg)